eliyasv/EKS-TF-infra/README.md

 ## 🚀 EKS Infrastructure with Terraform

 This repository provisions an **Amazon EKS cluster** designed for scalability, reusability, and DevOps automation best practices.
-(WIP)

 ---